Are you currently looking for brand ambassadors? Or, are you trying to narrow down a list of potential brand reps?

 - What experience do you have in event management? (if applicable)

-Depending on the type of ambassador you’re recruiting, additional questions may also be appropriate.
+Depending on the type of ambassador you’re recruiting, additional questions may also be appropriate during the brand ambassador recruitment process.
 For example, if you’re recruiting a blogger ambassador or social media creator, you might ask what types of content they create and what tools they use to do so.

 Or, if you’re trying to recruit certain demographics of ambassadors, you might tailor a question accordingly.
 For instance, if you’re seeking student ambassadors, you may want to ask about their involvement in on-campus clubs and leadership roles.